 During the Middle Ages, there was no basic set of rules and scribes wrote according to sound.
 The correct spelling of Scottish names were further compromised after many haphazard translations from Gaelic to English and back.
 Spelling variations

 of the name Miskell include Keith, Keath, Ceiteach (Gaelic) and others.

 Early Notables of the Miskell family (pre 1700)

 Notable amongst the Clan

 at this time was William Keith (d.
 1475), 1st Earl Marischal of Scotland; Agnes Keith, Countess of Moray (c.1540-1588), a Scottish noblewoman; William Keith, 4th Earl Marischal (d.
-1581), a Scottish nobleman and politician; George Keith, 5th Earl Marischal (c.1553-1623), a Scottish nobleman; William Keith, 6th Earl...
-Another 72 words (5 lines of text) are included under the topic Early Miskell Notables in all our PDF Extended History products and printed products wherever possible.
+1581), a Scottish nobleman and politician; George Keith, 5th Earl Marischal (c.1553-1623), a Scottish nobleman; William Keith, 6th Earl Marischal (c.1585-1635), a Scottish lord, Earl Marischal and naval official; William...
+Another 61 words (4 lines of text) are included under the topic Early Miskell Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Miskell family to Ireland